-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2011, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2011 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 87% Number submitting SAT scores 865 C9 Percent submitting ACT scores 18% Number submitting ACT scores 176
+C9 Percent submitting SAT scores 90% Number submitting SAT scores 1208 C9 Percent submitting ACT scores Number submitting ACT scores

 C9 25th Percentile 75th Percentile

-C9 SAT Evidence-Based Reading
+C9 SAT Critical Reading 440 530

-and Writing 470 580
+C9 SAT Math 450 530

-C9 SAT Math 460 560
+SAT Writing

-SAT Essay 4 6
+SAT Essay 420 510

-C9 ACT Composite 16 23
+C9 ACT Composite

-C9 ACT Math 16 23
+C9 ACT Math

-C9 ACT English 15 23
+C9 ACT English

-C9 ACT Writing 15 22
+C9 ACT Writing